 While the book gives out the tools and ideas that would help every firm to scale up and grow further, it must be noted that scaling up is not easy.
 If it were, then every company would be able to do it.
 The book’s title also serves as a reminder that some companies will make it while the rest will not.

-IX.
-What other people are saying
+IX. what other people are saying about Scaling Up